k-int/folio-grails-module-demo/README.md

 database agnostic approach to deployment.
 For this app, we're taking a concious decision to divert from the approach establishing itself in FOLIO core, and are leaving schemas aside, at least for the purposes of partitioning tenant data.

-In order to run this sample app, the following postgres config is expected (These need to be run as the postgres user).
+In order to run this sample app, the following postgres config is expected (These need to be run as the postgres DBA user).
 The SUPERUSER role parts are included here because they are needed if you wish to run mod_user from the same configuration (You might want to).
 Currently, this demo does not require superuser privis, but this area of FOLIO feels less well defined currently.